 Plane carrying six including fitness mogul Rainer Schaller crashes near Costa Rica

-Authorities survey wreckage after aircraft carrying German gym entrepreneur and six others went missing
+Authorities survey wreckage after aircraft carrying German gym entrepreneur and five others went missing

 Authorities in Costa Rica are surveying wreckage from a plane crash after a small aircraft that was believed to be carrying five German nationals, including international fitness mogul Rainer Schaller, went missing on Friday.